-The Crittenden County Alternative School is an in-school alternative to suspension program for students assigned by a principal or the Crittenden County Board of Education.
-The goals and objectives of the Alternative School are to reduce disruptive behavior, reduce suspensions, reduce drop-out rate, improve the self-esteem of the student, and promote a more positive attitude toward school.
+The Crittenden County Learning Academy provides an in-school alternative to suspension.
+The goal of the program is to promote a positive attitude toward school while learning strategies which help the student to transition successfully back to the regular classroom environment.
 Students exhibiting delinquent and pre-delinquent behavior patterns need a highly structured environment in which they can re-evaluate their attitudes, experience growth in self-awareness, and realize the inevitable result of continued improper behavior.
-The Crittenden County Alternative School provides such an environment.
+The CCLA provides such an environment.